Exterminating Subterranean Termites From Your Place

 How Old Is the Termite Damage I Found in My Home?

-Based on normal feeding activity, it takes termites 3¬–8 years to cause significant damage.
+Based on regular feeding activity, it takes termites 3 to 8 years to cause significant damage.
 It is said that under ideal conditions, a termite colony of 60,000 workers can consume a foot-long plank of 2″ x 4″ pine in 118–157 days.
-The feeding activity of termites is reduced during the cold season; so, the extent of damage may differ depending on when an infestation occurs.
+The feeding activity of termites is reduced during the cold season; so, the extent of the damage may differ depending on when an infestation occurs.

 Inspection for Subterranean Termites in Your Home